Note: This post is more of a pep talk to myself. However, I’m sure many of you can relate to the internal battle of setting goals for the new year.

 We’ve just entered a new year, and gym memberships are in peak season.
 This is no surprise as most of us are recovering from Christmas festivities and are looking to latch onto any reason to feel motivated and get in shape.

 In the new year I’m going to lose x amount of weight and finally feel like my best self.

 It’s not just with exercise either.

-I know I used to religiously set goals at the end of each year.
-And to be honest, it was an exercise I looked forward to.
+I know I used to set goals at the end of each year religiously.
+And to be honest, it was an exercise I looked forward to doing.
 I would first identify what I wanted to achieve for the year then reverse engineer each goal into quarterly, weekly and daily actions.
-I had dorky spreadsheets, one page plans, ideal weeks, you name it, I did it.
+I had dorky spreadsheets, one-page plans, ideal weeks.
+You name it.
+I did it.

 However, as I reviewed my numbers each month, I became increasingly obsessed with achieving goals.
 And when I didn’t hit my targets, I would get down on myself.

 Still, it’s true, setting goals for the new year can be a powerful exercise and a comforting one at that.
 But the problem with this mentality is that we tend to hide behind our intentions for the future instead of taking action immediately.
 Let’s face it.
 It’s much easier to plan what you want to achieve than doing uncomfortable things each day to get there.